adon-cloudcannon/landing-page-test/src/collections/posts/full-cloudcannon-support-for-gatsby.md

 We’ve been working on enhancing the development and editing experience for all of our customers on Gatsby, and we’re proud to take off that ‘beta’ flag, bringing CloudCannon’s Gatsby support in line with our integration with other leading SSGs, like Eleventy, Hugo, SvelteKit, Next.js, and Jekyll.

 Gatsby’s been in the news quite a lot lately — Netlify acquired Gatsby Inc just over a month ago, which will allow for more growth in the Gatsby framework and help cement its status in the static site community.
-And speaking of community, the Netlify and Gatsby teams have reaffirmed their commitment to open-source, so Gatsby’s rich ecosystem of plugins and integrations will continue to flourish, allowing developers to easily extend its capabilities and integrate with other tools and services.
+And speaking of community, after the acquisition, the Netlify and Gatsby teams both reaffirmed their commitment to open-source.
+This means Gatsby’s rich ecosystem of plugins and integrations will continue to flourish, allowing developers to easily extend its capabilities and integrate with other tools and services.
 All in all, it’s a great time to be using Gatsby!

 ## **What’s new for Gatsby users on CloudCannon?**